qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 * the layer id

-The project option allowing to select layers by their id is in :menuselection:`QGIS Server --> WMS` tab of the :menuselection:`Project --> Properties...` dialog.
+The project option allowing to select layers by their id is in :menuselection:`QGIS Server --> WMS Capabilities` menu of the :menuselection:`Project --> Properties...` dialog.
 Check the :guilabel:`Use layer ids as names` checkbox to activate this option.